gsus17/Ryanair-flights-demo/README.md

 * Reactive forms - Usage of reactive forms
 * Performance mindset ( assets )
 * One way dataflow, all data should follow a one way dataflow approach.
+* Unit tests - At least one component and one service should be tested.

 Show us the best you can do!